digitalinteraction/deconf/README.md

 ## About

-Deconf is an Open Source library for building virtual conference platforms developed by [Open Lab at Newcastle University](http://openlab.ncl.ac.uk/).
-It has been developed with the learnings of running several online conferences since 2020.
+Deconf is a platform and toolkit that helps facilitate virtual, physical and hybrid conferences.
+It is an Open Source project created by [Open Lab](http://openlab.ncl.ac.uk/) and has been used for many events from different organisations, including the IFRC & Mozilla Foundation.

 ### Core team